| |

 Hildersham.
 Lydia died within a year, by

-which time the family had probably moved
+which time the family had moved to

-on Huntingdon Road.
-Interestingly, her
+Histon Road.
+Interestingly, her father

-father arrived in France after his
+arrived in France after his regiment's

-regiment's landing date, suggesting that
+landing date, suggesting that he might

-he might have received compassionate
+have received compassionate leave because

-leave because of his daughter's death.
+of his daughter's death.

 Salonica Ruth